May 14, 2026

 The safest approach is to speak with an attorney as soon as your immediate medical needs are stable.
 Waiting can make it harder to obtain surveillance footage, identify employees, preserve ride data, locate witnesses, and prove exactly what caused the injury.

-What Should You Do After an Injury at a Florida Theme Park?
+What to Do After an Accident at a Theme Park

 The first hours and days after the accident can protect both your health and your claim.
 Use this checklist if you are physically able, or ask a trusted family member to help.